 Smoking is prohibited by law.
 Tobacco products including, but not limited to electronic cigarette and vapor devices will be confiscated by the administration.
+Parent notification will be made and the device will be disposed of and/or given to be tested by local authorities.

-1st Offense: Alternative Detention
+1st Offense: Saturday Detention